miyako/4d-example-reranker/README.md

 [XLM-RoBERTa](https://huggingface.co/docs/transformers/model_doc/xlm-roberta) seems to have the widest support.

+### Compatibility

 Some "reranker" models are technically causal LLMs, meaning, you prompt the AI to rate passages in context.
+The prompt does not follow the user/assistant configuration, which means you must send it to the `/completion` endpoint, not the `chat/completion` endpoint.
+In any case, these models are no compatible with the `/rerank` endpoint.

 [`BAAI/bge-reranker-v2-gemma`](https://huggingface.co/BAAI/bge-reranker-v2-gemma)